Billionaire's Altice group buys 12% BT stake but has no bid plans

 BT is also considering selling a stake in its sports TV operation to help fund its network investments.

+He also controls France’s most-watched news channel BFM TV, and owns the largest telecoms firm in Portugal and the second largest operators in both Israel and the Dominican Republic.

-Praised for his financial acumen and bold moves, he suffered a fall from grace in 2017 when Altice Europe’s shares plummeted after a report signalled it would not grow in France, fuelling fears that his group would not be able to pay its huge debts.
+Praised for his financial acumen, he suffered a fall from grace in 2017 when Altice Europe’s shares plummeted after a report signalled it would not grow in France, fuelling fears that his group would not be able to pay its huge debts.

 Drahi responded to investor concerns by ousting the chief executive and spinning off Altice’s U.S. arm.